What to Pack for Belize – Packing List and Tips

 For travel “essentials”, I recommend buying packing cubes, you don’t NEED them, but if you like to keep things organized it’s a great thing to have.
 Also if you like to read, a Kindle is a great thing to have during a beach vacation, I’ve had mine for years now, and it had allowed me to read hundreds of books without having to carry any of the weight!

 Make sure to pack sunscreen, try to get an organic one that’s reef-safe and biodegradable, and mosquito repellent (you’ll need this, trust me), you can also pick an organic one, I’ve found they work better than DEET, and it’s way more eco-friendly and better for your health.
-For mosquito, you could also get an ultrasonic mosquito repellent, it’s not 100% efficient but it will keep most mosquitoes at bay.
+For mosquitoes, you could also get an ultrasonic mosquito repellent, it’s not 100% efficient but it will keep most mosquitoes at bay.

 I would say, it’s no need to bother packing a blow drier or curling/flat iron as the weather is super humid.
 Your hair is going to dry super fast and any hairstyle you’ll be trying to do probably won’t last.